googleanalytics/autotrack/docs/plugins/max-scroll-tracker.md

 The max scroll percentage amounts are calculated on a per-session basis, which means that once a user has scrolled to 100% for a particular page, tracking for that page stops and will only resume when a new session starts.

-The following sample reports show how you can use the `maxScrollTracker` plugin to more accurately measure user engagement with your content.
+The following example reports show how you can use the `maxScrollTracker` plugin to more accurately measure user engagement with your content:

+**Top pages by scroll depth:**

 ![max-scroll-page](https://cloud.githubusercontent.com/assets/326742/22574480/e630a590-e963-11e6-9c3d-a201d44aa177.png)

+**Traffic origins (source/medium) resulting in the highest scroll engagement:**

 ![max-scroll-source-medium](https://cloud.githubusercontent.com/assets/326742/22574481/e634ef24-e963-11e6-8017-5f6df1d6c55c.png)